dupgit/sauvegarde/docs/API.md

 base 64 encoded and the string must be formatted "YYYY-MM-DD HH:MM:SS".

-The answer contains a json array named "file_list" that contains a serveur_meta_data_t structure (a JSON structure for a file as stated in [infrastructure.md](infrastructure.md) file) for each file.
+The answer contains a json array named "file_list" that contains a SERVER_meta_data_t structure (a JSON structure for a file as stated in [infrastructure.md](infrastructure.md) file) for each file.